acgaudette/txtquad/README.md

 2. ./runex to build and launch ./bin/demos
    - This will build ./bin/libtxtquad.so as a side effect
    - Alternatively,
-     running "ninja" in the root dir
-     will build the .so by itself
+     running "ninja so" in the root dir will build the .so by itself

 # Configuration